 5. Spray system cleanout.
 Depending on the pesticide and crop being sprayed, residues in your tank, spray lines, and nozzles can unexpectedly severely injure crops in later sprays.

 4. Inactivation of the pesticide in the tank.
 Tank-mix conditions are often complex and the trend is for it to get more complex, particularly in low spray volume aerial applications.
 Hard water ions and micronutrients can totally inactivate glyphosate and other pesticides.
+To stop this from happening, hard water can be treated with an industrial water treatment to make it softer and improve the tank-mix conditions.
 In addition, many products require a specific pH to ensure the pesticide is stable and performance is not reduced.
 Water conditioners and compatibility adjuvants are often necessary.

 3. Waiting too long to apply.
 A common mistake is to apply at the wrong stage, when pests and weeds are too big or dormant.
 A common joke is that everyone thinks knee-high weeds meet the label requirement to be 6 inches or less.
 The pesticide often still works when all the other conditions are favorable, but applicators are risking product performance when any conditions are unfavorable.
 And most importantly, growers are losing yield the longer they wait to control your pests.